ewa-edun/Smart-Community-Hospital/README.md

 #### 🤖 Step 3: Get Support

-* Chat with an AI assistant for recommendations (stretch goal)
+* Chat with an AI assistant for recommendations.

 ---